 Romain is also behind the Instagram account @dailywindowsview, which is worth checking out!

 Lucy Cullingworth's photography revolves around the youngest generation — how they are constantly adapting their vision of the future whilst balancing the memory of the past.
 She also posts on Instagram via her @lucycully account.

-After getting a photography diploma at Brighton University in 2017, Lucy has spent three years traveling between France and Vietnam.
-She has been working on a variety of documentary series exploring topics related to communities' identity which are foreshadowed by their country’s history.
+After getting a photography diploma at Brighton University in 2017, Lucy spent three years travelling between France and Vietnam.
+She has been working on a variety of documentary series exploring topics related to communities' identities which are foreshadowed by their country’s history.

 Was this list too short?
 Here's how to:

 As you might already know, Beazy is a global community of creatives making content production easy!
 With a presence in over 100 cities worldwide, Beazy's creatives are not just architectural photographers 😉 We can help you find all the photographers, filmmakers, make-up artists, models, actors, stylists & assistants you need and much, much more!
 Beazy makes the process of finding the perfect creatives, equipment or location for your next shoot super easy!